cmp-202/ssh2shell/README.md

  * The text after `msg:` is passed to the message property of the onMsg event.
 2. "\`SessionText notification\`" will take the text between "\` \`" and add it to the sessionText.
- * The reason for not using echo or printf commands as a normal command is that you see both the command and the message in the sessionTest which is pointless when all you want is the message.
+ * The reason for not using echo or printf commands as a normal command is that you see both the command and the message in the sessionText which is pointless when all you want is the message.

 Prompt detection override:
 -------------------------
-The following properties have been added to the host object making it possable to override prompt string values used with regular expressions to for prompt detection.
+The following properties have been added to the host object making it possible to override prompt string values used with regular expressions to for prompt detection.
 Being able to change these values enables you to easily manage all sorts of prompt options subject to you server prompts.